X.25: X.25 protocol versions

 The X.25 Recommendation allows many options for each network to choose when deciding which features to support and how certain operations are performed.
 This means each network needs to publish its own document giving the specification of its X.25 implementation, and most networks required DTE appliance manufacturers to undertake protocol conformance testing, which included testing for strict adherence and enforcement of their network specific options.
 (Network operators were particularly concerned about the possibility of a badly behaving or misconfigured DTE appliance taking out parts of the network and affecting other subscribers.)
 Therefore, subscriber's DTE appliances have to be configured to match the specification of the particular network to which they are connecting.
 Most of these were sufficiently different to prevent interworking if the subscriber didn't configure their appliance correctly or the appliance manufacturer didn't include specific support for that network.
-In spite of protocol conformance testing, this often lead to interworking problems when initially attaching an appliance to a network.
+In spite of protocol conformance testing, this often led to interworking problems when initially attaching an appliance to a network.

 In addition to the CCITT/ITU-T versions of the protocol, four editions of ISO/IEC 8208 exist: